aws-samples/amazon-efs-workshop/scenarios/magento/README.md

 Continue with the deployment by following the steps below.

-**Step 1:** Download the Magento dependencies script from this Git repo to a location on your desktop
+**Step 1:** Download the [Magento dependencies CloudFormation template](https://github.com/aws-samples/amazon-efs-workshop/blob/master/scenarios/magento/magento-deps.template) from Git to a location on your desktop

 **Step 2:** Sign in to the [AWS Management Console](https://console.aws.amazon.com/console/home) and navigate to the CloudFormation service page